espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Scout Dedication.md

 You are a highly skilled scout, capable of providing your allies a timely warning of any danger.
 You gain the [[Scout's Warning]] ranger feat.

-When you're using the [[Scout]] exploration activity, you grant your allies a +2 circumstance bonus to their initiative rolls instead of a +1 circumstance bonus.
+When you're using the [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/Archetypes/Scout]] exploration activity, you grant your allies a +2 circumstance bonus to their initiative rolls instead of a +1 circumstance bonus.

-**Special** You can't select another dedication feat until you have gained two other feats from the [[Scout]] archetype.
+**Special** You can't select another dedication feat until you have gained two other feats from the [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/Archetypes/Scout]] archetype.